 Hurricane season in the Caribbean runs from June 1 to November 30.
 The peak of hurricane season occurs between mid-August and early November.

-The Eastern Caribbean tends to see more hurricanes toward the beginning of the peak season, while peak season in the Western Caribbean stretches throughout the entire period.
+The Eastern Caribbean tends to see more hurricanes toward the beginning of the peak season, while peak season in the Western Caribbean islands stretches throughout the entire period.
 Some East Coast cruises might be affected by a hurricane in the Northern Atlantic.

 Booking your Caribbean cruise vacation before peak time, say in June or July or at the end of November, is one way to cruise during hurricane season.